Tim Gudgin

 Timothy Andrew Leonard Gudgin (25 November 1929 – 8 November 2017) was an English radio presenter and voiceover artist.
-He began working as a broadcaster for the British Forces Broadcasting Service before returning to the United Kingdom in 1952 to work as a studio manager and newsreader at the BBC European Service and did work introducing BBC Radio 2 and BBC Radio 4 programmes.
+He began working as a broadcaster for the British Forces Broadcasting Service before returning to the United Kingdom in 1952 to work as a studio manager and newsreader at the BBC European Service, and later did work introducing BBC Radio 2 and BBC Radio 4 programmes.
 Following a three-year period as a public relations consultant to the government of the Isle of Man, Gudgin joined the BBC Saturday television sports programme Grandstand in 1976, reading the horse racing and rugby results in the Final Score segment.
 He became the second person to regularly read the classified football results after the death of Len Martin in 1995.
 Gudgin retired in November 2011.

 Early life

-Gudgin was born in Croydon, Surrey on 25 November 1929, to a father who worked at an insurance company.
+Gudgin was born in Croydon, Surrey, on 25 November 1929, to a father who worked at an insurance company.
 Gudgin had a brother and a sister.
-He was first educated at Dorset during the Second World War, and then at the independent Whitgift School in South Croydon, London, but did not go to university.
+He was educated in Dorset during the Second World War, and then at the independent Whitgift School in South Croydon, London, but did not go to university.
 Gudgin told his masters that he wanted to pursue a career as a radio announcer but was told he would require a first-class degree.
-In August 1948, He was called up for National Service and was trained to be a tank driver-operator at Catterick Garrison before being sent to Germany to serve in the 5th Royal Tank Regiment.
+In August 1948, he was called up for National Service and was trained to be a tank driver-operator at Catterick Garrison before being sent to Germany to serve in the 5th Royal Tank Regiment.
 Gudgin began his broadcasting career during that time in Germany in October 1949, beating 200 other candidates to be one of four newsreaders with the British Forces Broadcasting Service in Hamburg.
 He was taught news reading by Robin Boyle at the Presentation Department and was involved in the BFN Drama Club.
 In 1952, Gudgin was posted to FBS Trieste in Italy.